My mother’s mother used to say that it took four generations to get the black out.

 “Naw, don’t worry, it’ll be all right.
 You’re just a friend who goes to school with me and who’s all alone for the holiday.”
-And even as I said that it sounded like a stupid made up story like so many lies I had perpetrated on them: I was sleeping over my best friend Ivette’s the nights I was with Vital (or before him, any of the other tipos was I getting with).
+And even as I said that it sounded like a stupid made-up story like so many lies I had perpetrated on them: I was sleeping over at my best friend Ivette’s the nights I was with Vital (or before him, any of the other tipos I was getting with).
 Or even going back to times in high school when I was ditching school and going to the city or just eating shit all day at the mall.
 Or the smoke on my clothes was from all the workers in the warehouse where it was still legal (Mami nailed me on that one when I left a crumpled pack in my hoodie pocket).
 Or any of the times when I didn’t have to lie but felt like it because I just didn’t want to tell them where I was going or what I was going to do, even when it was harmless.
 It all came to a head on Thanksgiving.

-Our parents faced us as we sat in the backseat of our car, away from the relatives including abuela—it was the only place of privacy.
+Our parents faced us as we sat in the backseat of our car, away from the relatives including Abuela—it was the only place of privacy.

-One time we drove down there to see tío Saúl, Mami’s brother, and his family; stayed with them for almost the whole summer.
+One time we drove down there to see Tío Saúl, Mami’s brother, and his family; stayed with them for almost the whole summer.
 They wanted to check it out, to see about moving.
-I couldn’t believe how a city in Florida which I thought was a jungle could look like a city in Jersey but without the advantages of sidewalks or places to hang out except for a boring mall without any decent stores (Neli didn’t really care about clothes but even as a twelve-year-old I could tell everything was already out of style).
-I didn’t mind sharing a room with Neli and my cousins Yeny and Alisa because we were older and cooler and told ‘em all kinds of nonsense like where babies came from and why penises were sometimes flat and other times sticking up or that they spit out stuff that looked like ivory dishwashing detergent.
-Nights were fun and nice and cold—there was a window AC we could control and froze every night to make up for the blazing days.
+I couldn’t believe how a city in Florida, which I thought was a jungle, could look like a city in Jersey but without the advantages of sidewalks or places to hang out except for a boring mall without any decent stores (Neli didn’t really care about clothes but even as a twelve-year-old I could tell everything was already out of style).
+I didn’t mind sharing a room with Neli and my cousins Yeny and Alisa because we were older and cooler and told ’em all kinds of nonsense like where babies came from and why penises were sometimes flat and other times sticking up or that they spit out stuff that looked like ivory dishwashing detergent.
+Nights were fun and nice and cold—there was a window AC we could control and we froze every night to make up for the blazing days.
 Hialeah was all we ever saw that summer and it was ugly, hot, humid, full of mosquitoes, and enormous, I mean freakishly huge, fucking-flying roaches.
 Me and Neli begged our parents to please please please never ever ever even consider moving there.
-I’m sure Papi was sad he wouldn’t get to cultivate his mamey or mango or aquacate or whatever but luckily for us it didn’t happen.
+I’m sure Papi was sad he wouldn’t get to cultivate his mamey or mango or aquacate or whatever, but luckily for us it didn’t happen.
 Me and Neli were ecstatic about the “news” they sat us down to hear.

 “Niñas,” Papi did the talking for both of them.
-Our parents faced us as we sat in the backseat of our car, away from the relatives including abuela—it was the only place of privacy.
+Our parents faced us as we sat in the backseat of our car, away from the relatives including Abuela—it was the only place of privacy.

-“Your Mami and I have been really trying hard to make it work here,” he said then bit his thick lower lip.
+“Your Mami and I have been really trying hard to make it work here,” he said, then bit his thick lower lip.
 Neli was banging her knees together real fast and I pinched her to stop.

-“I wanted us to move here, to la Florida but there aren’t any good jobs and without jobs, we can’t take the chance.”
+“I wanted us to move here, to la Florida, but there aren’t any good jobs and without jobs, we can’t take the chance.”
 He looked at Mami to see if she wanted to add something.

 “And besides that, your Papi and I wanted to buy a house,” she smiled out one side of her mouth.
 “Abuela has a little money to help us but she doesn’t want to stay here.”

-I was surprised to hear that because abuela was always talking about how much she missed her son and the twins but, hell, she was on our side, for once.
+I was surprised to hear that, because Abuela was always talking about how much she missed her son and the twins but, hell, she was on our side, for once.

 “We know you girls didn’t want to move but you’re still young and you would have adjusted quickly.
 New Jersey is all you know; it would have been an adventure pero,” he shook his head and massaged his neck, “it’s just not the right time.”

 Right time?
 That worried me a little.
-Made me keep up my guard so that at the end of every school year, I’d listen carefully to them talk about summer to catch wind of any plans on heading south but it never happened.
-Thank God, the saints and all the angels, amen.
+Made me keep up my guard so that at the end of every school year, I’d listen carefully to them talk about summer to catch wind of any plans on heading south, but it never happened.
+Thank God, the saints, and all the angels, amen.

-Thanksgiving dinner at my house was a production because usually, a regular everyday dinner was rice, beans, and some kind of meat—picadillo, thin steaks, chicken and every once in a while we’d have fish because only abuela liked fish.
+Thanksgiving dinner at my house was a production, because usually, a regular everyday dinner was rice, beans, and some kind of meat—picadillo, thin steaks, chicken, and every once in a while we’d have fish because only Abuela liked fish.
 Neli was charged with setting the table and I made the salad.
-Papi always brought home a loaf of day old Italian bread—that was Mami’s dessert.
+Papi always brought home a loaf of day-old Italian bread—that was Mami’s dessert.
 Pretty simple meals.
 But Thanksgiving Mami made a big American roasted turkey and also turkey fricasé because Papi thought turkey was too dry.
 I asked her to make stuffing like I saw on TV but she didn’t know what it was so I showed her the box in the store and then we always had it.
-Gravy, two kinds of cranberry, American yams and Cuban boniato, store bought pumpkin and apple pies.
-Instead of our typical rice and beans, tía Julia always brought her famous moros y cristianos—black beans cooked with white rice.
-Tía had a running joke about how the whites, the cristianos, liked the Africans, the moors, a little too much and we’d all laugh.
+Gravy, two kinds of cranberry, American yams and Cuban boniato, store-bought pumpkin and apple pies.
+Instead of our typical rice and beans, Tía Julia always brought her famous moros y cristianos—black beans cooked with white rice.
+Tía had a running joke about how the whites, the cristianos, liked the Africans, the moors, a little too much, and we’d all laugh.
 But not tonight.
 And that was the beginning of the end of our happy Thanksgiving dinner.

-There was a racket, like always because that’s how we are and any other day I wouldn’t have noticed but today it seemed like everyone was amplified and I thought I shoulda warned Vital, who, of course, arrived right on time and wearing a nice dress shirt and jacket; he looked better than the rest of us put together.
+There was a racket, like always, because that’s how we are and any other day I wouldn’t have noticed but today it seemed like everyone was amplified and I thought I shoulda warned Vital, who, of course, arrived right on time and wearing a nice dress shirt and jacket; he looked better than the rest of us put together.
 I made sure I was near the door so I could be the one to get it when he rang the bell.

 “Hi,” I said and looked back to see if anyone had followed me down the hall.

-“Happy Thanksgiving,” he said and gave me a bunch of red, burgundy and yellow flowers and had another bunch left.
+“Happy Thanksgiving,” he said and gave me a bunch of red, burgundy, and yellow flowers and had another bunch left.
 His dazzling smile steadied me as he crossed over the threshold into Casa de Locos.

 “Everyone’s here.”
 I rubbed his arm and motioned for him to follow me.
-“Don’t worry, we talk loud but it’s fast so if you don’t understand, give me sign.”
+“Don’t worry, we talk loud but it’s fast so if you don’t understand, give me a sign.”

 Vital lifted two fingers and I punched his shoulder and then we were inside the front room set up with the big table.

 “Oye familia, this is my friend Vital.”
-It was just a split second pause but long enough for me to know.
+It was just a split-second pause but long enough for me to know.
 He said hello but it was real low and I think only me and Neli, who was sitting at the end of the table, heard.

 Mami walked over to him first.
-He handed her the other flowers, even bigger than my bunch, smiling that smile and she smiled back then lowered her head in a weird bow.
+He handed her the other flowers, even bigger than my bunch, smiling that smile, and she smiled back, then lowered her head in a weird bow.
 “Oh, thank you.”